cubiest/bmesh-map/README.md

 # Blender Mesh to RAW file Exporter

-Exports your selected object's mesh as a heightmap `.raw` file with
+Exports your selected object's mesh as a heightmap file in the formats
+* `.raw`
-* 16-bit or 24-bit unsigned integer value
+  * bit depth: 16, 24 or 32 (unsigned integer value)
   * endianness: little or big
+* OpenEXR (32-bit float)

 Tested import with the following heightmap terrain engines
 * [Zylann's Heightmap Plugin](https://github.com/Zylann/godot_heightmap_plugin)